Advice for the GI Board Exam

-Hepatology is far more prevalent in now than in recent years.
+Hepatology is far more prevalent on the Gastroenterology boards now than in recent years.
 It now accounts for 25% of the exam.
-Pay attention to liver diseases! (especially Cirrhosis) The colon is now 15%, and Stomach and Duodenum is also 15%.
-Following the content outline by percentage is very helpful.
+Pay attention to liver diseases, especially Cirrhosis.
+The colon is now 18% of the exam, and Stomach and Duodenum is 15%.
+Following the GI content outline by percentage is very helpful.

 Specific items to pay attention to: